Jih00Kim/TIL/git/210303-git-start.md

 ## DONE

-###shell command
+### shell command

 ## GIT INIT

-after you create a new repository on github create a directory with the name of your repository mkdir repositoryname  ( #it's your working directory)
+after you create a new repository on github create a directory with the name of your repository
+- mkdir repositoryname  (it's your working directory)

-cd repositorymane
+- cd repositorymane

-git init  (# so you can create staging area and local repo connected to your working dir)
+- git init  (so you can create staging area and local repo connected to your working dir)

-git remote add origin ___link from github___
+- git remote add origin ___link from github___

-git remote
+- git remote

-and if there's any blob( changes or new files) -->  git add (new file name)
+and if there's any blob( changes or new files)
+- git add (new file name)

-git status (chech if the new file is in green color letters)
+- git status (chech if the new file is in green color letters)

+- git commit
-git commit ( type 'i' to go insert mode and write down info and press esc to get bact to normal mode, then type :wq and enter)
+( type 'i' to go insert mode and write down info and press esc to get bact to normal mode, then type :wq and enter)

-git branch -M main (if your branch is still master)
+- git branch -M main (if your branch is still master)

-git push origin main
+- git push origin main